brltty/brltty/Documents/android-permissions.rst

   * For connecting to an already-paried Bluetooth device (API level > 30).

 ``BLUETOOTH_SCAN``
-  * For checking if Bluetotoh device discovery is currently active (API level > 30).
+  * For checking if Bluetooth device discovery is currently active (API level > 30).

 ``INTERNET``
   * For listening on a TCP/IP port for BrlAPI client connection requests.